Essential Wedding Photography Tips to Know Before Your Big Day

 Be Aware of Your Arms for Flattering Photos

 One of the easiest ways to elevate your photos is by paying attention to your arms—especially when walking down the aisle or taking portaits.
 Holding them stiffly against your body can make you appear tense, while slightly relaxing your arms and elevating your arms slighty up will create a more flattering look.
+This keeps the body from looking wider and adds shape.

 Tip: Hold your bouquet just below your waist, allowing your elbows to bend naturally.
 This will keep your arms relaxed and create a soft, elegant shape in your photos.
 If you’re not holding anything, let your arms fall naturally by your side, or gently rest one hand on the other.
 Just avoid letting them hang stiffly at your sides.